sbhenderson/nellis-scanner/README.md

 3. Store data in a PostgreSQL instance
 4. Analyze the data and draw some conclusions

+I am currently hosting it off [my homelab here](https://nellis-scanner.external.henderson.engineering/), but this is obviously subject to availability and whether this persists or not.

 ## Foreword

 This repository is 99% agentic AI using GitHub Copilot with Claude Sonnet 3.7.
 This is merely a test project.